ED-1-0/MemoryGame/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 I realized that web development is an interesting thing while I am doing this prework.
 At the same time, I want to know a lot of things about web development.
-I have heard from some people that web development is really hard and it take a lot of people’s work to complete the project.
+I have heard from some people that web development is really hard and web development project takes a lot of people’s work to complete it.
 I was wondering if it is true and if it is true how long does it take time to complete and how much do people need?
 In addition, a lot of websites generator like wix.com are popular nowadays.
 I am wondering what is the difference between a website that I wrote and a website created by a web generator?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)